Consultation on the supervisory and management qualification requirements for adult services

 What will we do with the information we gather?

-We hope the information we gather will help us:
+We hope the information we gathered will help us:

 - better understand supervision in different settings and organisations in adult services